netdata/netdata/docs/Running-behind-haproxy.md

 # Netdata via HAproxy

+> HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
+It is particularly suited for very high traffic web sites and powers quite a number of the world's most visited ones.

+If Netdata is running on a host running HAProxy, rather than connecting to Netdata from a port number, a domain name can be pointed at HAProxy, and HAProxy can redirect connections to the Netdata port.
+This can make it possible to connect to Netdata at https://example.com or https://example.com/netdata/, which is a much nicer experience then http://example.com:19999.

 To proxy requests from [HAProxy](https://github.com/haproxy/haproxy) to Netdata, the following configuration can be used:

 ## Default Configuration